Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/image/introduction.rst

 For the most efficient memory usage, image textures should be square, with dimensions as powers of 2, such as 32×32, 64×64, 128×128, 256×256, 1024×1024, 2048×2048, and 4096×4096.

-If you can re-use images across different meshes, this greatly reduces memory requirements.
+If you can reuse images across different meshes, this greatly reduces memory requirements.
-You can re-use images if you map those areas of the meshes that "look alike" to a layout that uses the common image.
-In the overview below, the left image is re-used for both the sphere and a portion of the monkey.
+You can reuse images if you map those areas of the meshes that "look alike" to a layout that uses the common image.
+In the overview below, the left image is reused for both the sphere and a portion of the monkey.
 The monkey uses two layouts, one which has one UV map of a few faces, and another that has three maps.